August 26th, 2020 | Carpet

 Everything that you need to know about treating urine stains on carpets and fabrics all comprehensively covered in one awesome article.

 Unless treated immediately, urine deposits in carpets and fabrics are alkaline in nature.
-As the urine dries it forms alkaline crystals.
-These crystals hide bacteria (E-Col i) and contribute toward the evident stain.
+As the urine dries and ages, it changes from its initial acid state, to form an alkaline crystal.
+These crystals trap bacteria (E-Coli) and contribute toward the evident stain.
 Removing these urine crystals is essential if the urine treatment is to be effective.

 Urine spot treatment can be broken down into two principal divisions, which if understood will make urine spot treatment dramatically more successful.

-Odour Removal – The mal-odour associated with urine is essentially caused by bacteria.
-By removing the urine crystals (which harbor bacteria) and destroying the bacteria, the odour source is effectively removed.
+Odour Removal – The mal-odour associated with urine is caused by ammonia and bacteria.
+By neutralising and removing the urine crystals, the ammonia source is removed and the odour causing bacteria are destroyed or released to being flushed away.

-Once dried, urine typically has a pH of approximately 11,2.
-This highly alkaline pH is damaging to both the wool fibre and the wool dye bonds.
-Wool is dyed in an acid medium and alkalinity weakens the dye bonds.
+Once dried, urine typically has a pH of 11 – 12.
+This highly alkaline pH is damaging to both the wool fibre and can destabilise the dye bonds on wool and nylon fibres.
+Wool and nylon are dyed in an acid medium and alkalinity weakens the dye bonds.
 This is one of the reasons carpet professionals use an acid rinse to when cleaning wool to ensure that the carpet is left in a slightly acidic state.

 So it is important to note that the bleached appearance is as a result of the urine not the cleaning process of solution.